Satyajit-147/ROS2-Basics/README.md

 ### Nodes

-A node is a single process that performs computation.
-Each node in a ROS 2 system is designed to do a specific task — for example, reading sensor data, controlling motors, or performing some logic.
-Nodes run independently but can communicate with one another, making systems loosely coupled and easier to manage and debug.
+ROS is made out of a bunch of smaller programs that all work together to build the final robot.
+Each of these smaller programs is termed as a node.
+NOde is designed to carry out operations such as reading sensor data, sending signals to motor and etc.

 In this task, I created two nodes: